The

 Lancaster turnpike.

 Mt.
-Zion cemetery,

-Avenue.
-The avenue runs along the
+Grant Avenue.
+The avenue runs along

-extreme western end of the land to old Cedar Grove lane, which is about 100
+the extreme western end of the land to old Cedar Grove lane, which is about 100

 feet east of third street.
 Besides those who complained of the odor, other